Some links in this post contain affiliate links. I receive a small commission if you use the links at no extra cost to you.

 There are some restaurants that are open until late and you will be able to find some shisha lounges.
 Traditional Hammam’s until 22:00 so this is another option of something to do in Cappadocia at night.

 I went up to sunset point when it was dark one night and it was amazing to see Goreme town all lit up at night so I recommend going up here if you want a walk after dinner!

 If you didn’t do a Hot Air Balloon Ride the morning before, be sure to book one in for this morning on your Cappadocia itinerary.
 If you did, I still recommend you get up early and watch the Balloons in Cappadocia from the ground!

 Pretty much all of the hotels in Cappadocia and Goreme especially have rooftop terraces to see the balloons from, just be sure to have a look at their photos when you book online to ensure they do!

 I really loved seeing them from my hotel Design Cappadocia Hotel with it’s beautiful terrace with seating and flowers, and this is one of the big reasons I would recommend Design Cappadocia Hotel if you are wondering where to stay in Cappadocia.

 If you do not have a terrace or you want some adventure in your morning, go up the hill in Goreme.
 It’s the same hill as the sunset viewpoint, it’s just that you’ll see the sunsrise from the other side!

 Be warned that it does get busy up here and a lot of tour groups do tend to go up but you should be able to find a quiet spot and it’s well worth going anyway.

 Day Tour from Cappadocia

-I would recommend spending the rest of your day on a day tour around Cappadocia as it’s the best way to see the area and see all of the places to visit in Cappadocia safely and with a knowledgable Guide.
-There are 2 popular day tours from Goreme, the Green Tour and the Red Tour.
+I would recommend spending the second day on your Cappadocia itinerary on a day tour around Cappadocia as it’s the best way to see the area and see all of the places to visit in Cappadocia safely and with a knowledgable guide.

 Green Tour from Goreme